gallejens/ap-steelduxx-klantenportaal/frontend/src/assets/manuals/user.md

 When you press the arrow button on the top right corner of the company card it will expand the company card.

-Expanding this card shows all the subaccount created for this company.
+Expanding this card shows all the companies subaccounts and their information.

 To create a subaccount you need to press the plus button to the left of the arrow button (that expands/collapses the company card).